codefresh-io/cf-deploy-kubernetes/README.md

 3. KUBERNETES_NAMESPACE - The namespace to deploy
 4. KUBECTL_ACTION - means an action for `kubectl <action>`.
 Valid values are apply|create|replace.
 Default is "apply"

+Optional:
+`SERVER_VERSION` - Used mainly for testing.
+Manually set the Minor Kubernetes version.

 # Usage in codefresh.io

 ### deployment.yml